iammia0o/iammia0o.github.io/_projects/4_project.md

 ### Role:
-1. Collaborate with hydrologist scientist to create numerical solvers to Shallow-Water-Equations
+1. Collaborateed with hydrologist scientist to create numerical solvers to Shallow-Water-Equations, Sediment-Transfort-Equation
-2. Implement these solvers in python and validate the accuracy
+2. Implemented these solvers in python and validate the accuracy
-3. Implement these solvers in CUDA and validate the accuracy
+3. Implemented these solvers in CUDA and validate the accuracy
-4. Optimize the performance of the CUDA code on NVIDIA Titan-X GPU
+4. Optimized the performance of the CUDA code on NVIDIA Titan-X GPU

 ### Publication:
 Thi Kim, Tran, Nguyen Thi Mai Huong, Nguyen Dam Quoc Huy, Pham Anh Tai, Sumin Hong, Tran Minh Quan, Nguyen Thi Bay, Won-Ki Jeong, and Nguyen Ky Phung.
 2020.
 "Assessment of the Impact of Sand Mining on Bottom Morphology in the Mekong River in An Giang Province, Vietnam, Using a Hydro-Morphological Model with GPU Computing" Water 12, no. 10: 2912. https://doi.org/10.3390/w12102912